n3trnr/Home/_posts/2022-08-16-first-post.markdown

 Living in Seoul, Republic of Korea (aka South Korea not DPRK!)

-after graduated Myongji College, I'm working as IT Infrastructure Manager in Refine co.
+after graduated Myongji College, currently working as IT Infrastructure Assistant Manager in Refine co.
 Since April 2019.

+I'm in charge of managing Internal & External network connections and on-prem & AWS cloud servers.

 ### I have experiance at

 #### AWS